 Start the day with a guided walking tour of Edinburgh and its famous landmarks.
 After lunch on your own, we drive to St. Andrews to explore the ruins of St. Andrews Castle.
 Overnight Edinburgh.
 (B)

 Day 3 – Edinburgh at Leisure

 Today brings a full day at leisure to experience Edinburgh.
 You may wish to visit the shops and cafes that line the Royal Mile.
 Explore Edinburgh Castle, home to the Crown Jewels of Scotland; Holyrood Palace, Queen Elizabeth II’s official residence when she is in Scotland; or venture to one of the city’s local distilleries for a dram.
 Meet your tour manager and fellow travelers at the hotel at 6:30 p.m. for a drink and dinner.
 Overnight Edinburgh.
 (D)

 Day 4 – The West Highland Line

 Today we travel to Glasgow, before changing trains for a journey on one of the world's most spectacular scenic railroad lines, the West Highland Line.
-During our time on board, we travel along a hillside ledge overlooking Gare Loch before we enter the spectacular Highlands, an idyllic, remote and untouched landscape.
+During our time onboard, we travel along a hillside ledge overlooking Gare Loch before we enter the spectacular Highlands, an idyllic, remote and untouched landscape.
 The incredible route skirts the western banks of Loch Lomond and climbs quickly from Crianlarich to Upper Tyndrum and wild Rannoch Moor.
-Mighty mountains provide an imposing backdrop to our journey as we approach Fort William.
-On arrival we transfer to our hotel.
+Mighty mountains provide an imposing backdrop to the nearby village of Ballachulish.
 Overnight Ballachulish.
 (B, D)